Basssiiie/OpenRCT2-Unity/readme.md

 ### Running the game

 1. Follow the steps in [compiling and running](#32-compiling-and-running) chapter for OpenRCT2.
+    - Make sure to set the target platform to x64 if you have a 64-bit OS!
+(As explained in the paragraph after step 4 in the linked chapter.)
-It is not necessary to run OpenRCT2, but make sure to read the paragraph after step 4!
+    - It is not necessary to run OpenRCT2.
 2. Open openrct2.sln in Visual Studio 2019.
 3. Find the `openrct2-dll` project in the Solution Explorer and build it.
 (If it doesn't build, you messed something up in the previous steps.)
 4. Start the Unity Editor and navigate to wherever you cloned the repository.
 5. Open the project in this directory: [`/src/openrct2-unity/`](https://github.com/Basssiiie/OpenRCT2-Unity/tree/develop/src/openrct2-unity)
 6. Once Unity has launched with the project, go to the 'Scenes' folder in the Project window and open ParkScene.

-7. Select the OpenRCT2 object in the Hierarchy and copy/paste the paths of your RCT games into the correct fields in the Inspector.
+7. Select the OpenRCT2 object in the Hierarchy and copy/paste the full paths of your RCT games into the correct fields in the Inspector.
+    - **OpenRCT2 data path:** data folder for OpenRCT2 data, this should be set to use the repo's data path automatically.
+    - **RCT2 path:** points to where RCT2 base game is installed, e.g. `C:/Games/Rollercoaster Tycoon 2`.
+Required for showing sprites.
+    - **RCT1 path:** points to where RCT1 game is installed, e.g. `C:/Games/Rollercoaster Tycoon 1`.
+Required for showing RCT1 sprites, if the park has any.
+    - **Parks path:** the folder where to load parks from.
+Defaults to a folder in the repository, but can be changed to another folder.
 8. Select a park from the dropdown box and press the Play button at the top of the editor.

+## Ingame camera controls

+When the Unity editor is in playmode, the controls for the camera are as follows:
+- **Hold right mouse button + move mouse:** rotate the camera.
+- **Hold middle mouse button + move mouse:** pan the camera.
+- **Arrow keys or WASD keys:** pan the camera faster.
+- **Scroll mouse wheel:** zoom in and out.
+- **Numpad plus:** make the game run twice as fast.
+- **Numpad minus:** make the game run twice as slow.

 ## How?